 The National Zoo in Washington, DC is worth a stop if you are spending a few days in the nation’s capitol.
 One of the best things about the zoo is that it is free since it is part of the Smithsonian.

 However, the parking is not free.
 There are three lots located north of the zoo, and it costs $25 to park there.
 We considered this an entry fee for our family of five, and it was still a cheap rate.
-You can try and locate street parking that is free, and walk to the zoo if you want to avoid the $25 fee, but most street parking is only 2 hours, which limits your time in the National Zoo.
+You can try and locate street parking that is free, and walk to the zoo if you want to avoid the fee (over $25 when we visited), but most street parking is only 2 hours, which limits your time in the National Zoo.

 The zoo is built onto a hill which slopes down toward a petting zoo.
 If you park in lot A, you walk downhill with a climb back to the car.
 Lot C puts you at the bottom of the National Zoo which means climbing to the animals, but a quick walk back down to the car.
 We chose to park at Lot B, so we walked up to the Pandas, then back down for everything else, but then only had to walk halfway up the hill to get to our car.

 The zoo in Washington is no better or worse than any of the zoos we’ve been to, but it does have one main attraction: Pandas.
 We decided that it was worth the trip even if we just spent an hour watching these rare treasures.
 We made them our first stop in the morning.

 We were lucky enough to see the pandas on a cool, almost rainy day when they were quite active.
 All three pandas were out and moving around.
 One sat close to the glass munching on bamboo.
 We recommend going in the morning when they first let the Pandas out because they are active and eating then.